 If the database was in recovery when the 9002 error occurred, after resolving the problem, recover the database by using ALTER DATABASE database_name SET ONLINE.

-Back up the log
+Backing up the log.

-Create a transaction log backup
+To create a transaction log backup

 If the database is damaged, see Tail-Log Backups (SQL Server).